How to get the best DI's

 Buffer

 Make sure to set the buffer on your interface as low as you can to prevent latency.
-Nothing harder than trying to perform when you’re not hearing yourself in real time.
+There’s nothing harder than trying to perform well and in time when you’re not hearing your playback in real time.

 Picking

-It’s possible to pick a string so hard that you’re dramatically causing the string to go sharp in an unpleasant way… but 99% of you aren’t picking hard enough.
+It’s possible to pick a string so hard that you cause the string to go sharp in an unpleasant way.
+But 99% of you aren’t picking hard enough.
 You know how they get that Djent sound in Djent?
 They pick the fuck outta that open string!
 A high-quality signal chain will never replace a high- quality performance.

 More than one guitarist?

 Consider having the best person for the job complete the task at hand.
 For example – if one guitarist is better than the other at playing a tight rhythm on a particular section, then he gets the job.
 Set your ego aside and do what’s right for the band.
-Better yet, be the person who get’s to do most of the tracking because you’re spent so much time practicing your parts that you’re unbeatable.
-The key to insanely tight rhythm tracks is for one guitarist to track both the left and right takes using one guitar.
+Better yet, be the person who get’s to do most of the tracking because you’ve spent so much time practicing your parts that you’re unbeatable.
+The key to insanely tight rhythm tracks is for one guitarist to track both the left and right takes using one single guitar.
+You want sloppy ass un-syncopated chugs in your breakdown?
+Try having two separate guitarists play two separate guitars for the same part.
+Good luck getting those to sound tight.

 Composition